 Mantra: Saa-Taa-Naa-Maa- Raa-Maa-Daa-Saa- Saa-Say-So-Hung

-While chanting the mantra you will first touch your thumb to your index finger, –Saa-then your thumb to your middle finger, –Taa– then your thumb touches your ring finger, —Naa– and in the end of the sequence, your thumb touches your pinky finger, –Maa– Then you start again at the beginning, touching your thumb to your index finger and chant -Raa- thumb to middle finger -Maa- thumb to ring finger -Daa- thumb to pinky finger -Saa.
+While chanting the mantra you will first touch your thumb to your index finger, –Saa-then your thumb to your middle finger, –Taa– then your thumb touches your ring finger, —Naa– and at the end of the sequence, your thumb touches your pinky finger, –Maa– Then you start again at the beginning, touching your thumb to your index finger and chant -Raa- thumb to middle finger -Maa- thumb to ring finger -Daa- thumb to pinky finger -Saa.
 And again with Sa Say So Hung on each respective finger as you can see on the picture below.

 Time: Continue for 11 minutes.